 MP for Montgomeryshire and Glyndŵr

 Steve Witherden is a Labour (Co-op) MP for Montgomeryshire and Glyndŵr, elected in 2024.
-He currently sits on the Welsh Affairs Committee.
-The data describe him as highly loyal to his party, with a notably low parliamentary attendance, and no further career background is provided in the record.
+He sits on the Welsh Affairs Committee.
+The available data does not include his previous career background, but it notes two declared financial interests.

 Generated 21 February 2026